Sugar Headaches & Diabetes

 • Fainting or loss of consciousness

-For those who do not have diabetes, sugar headaches can occur when cutting sugar out of the diet.
-These headaches develop as a side effect of withdrawal from sugar consumption.
+For those who do not have diabetes, sugar headaches can still occur when cutting sugar out of your diet.
+These headaches develop as a side effect from the withdrawal of sugar.
 Other symptoms of sugar withdrawal include cravings and mood swings.

-There are a few ways to treat sugar headaches based on what the cause of your head pain is.
-In situations of both hyperglycemia and hypoglycemia, you can take over-the-counter (OTC) medication, like ibuprofen or acetaminophen to lessen the pain.
-If you’re experiencing a migraine attack, seek medical advice from a provider for treatment.
+There are several ways to get rid of sugar headaches, depending on the underlying cause of your headache.
+In situations of both hyperglycemia and hypoglycemia, you can take over-the-counter (OTC) medication, like ibuprofen or acetaminophen, to lessen the pain.
+If you’re experiencing a migraine, consult a healthcare provider for treatment.

 Hyperglycemia Headache Treatment